rsyslog/rsyslog/source/configuration/modules/omfwd.rst

    receiver supports octet-counted framing, it is suggested to use that framing mode.

+-  **TCP\_FrameDelimiter** [default 10]

+   Sets a custom frame delimiter for TCP transmission when running TCP\_Framing in "traditional" mode.
+The delimiter has to be a number between 0 and 255 (representing the ASCII-code of said character).
+The default value for this parameter is 10, representing a '\\n'.
+When using Graylog, the parameter must be set to 0.

 -  **ZipLevel** 0..9 [default 0]

    Compression level for messages.